ttkostov/q-a-manager-app/readme.md

     cargo test --bin Server
     ```
    This command will run all the tests and provide output indicating whether the tests passed or failed.

-## Contributing
-If you have suggestions for improving the app or would like to contribute, please fork the repository and create a pull request with your changes.
-All contributions are welcome!

 ## Acknowledgments
 This project was developed as part of the portfolio exam for the subject "Programming 3" at the Technical University of Applied Sciences Würzburg-Schweinfurt.